 A monthly "Dashboard" outlining the status of the weatherization program statewide was developed by WVDED and is submitted to the Weatherization Network after all reports have been submitted, data reviewed, and funding requests approved.
 This spreadsheet displays a wide range of summary information including expenditure numbers, health and safety percentages, completion data, and average job cost.
-WVDED developed supplemental spreadsheets (DOE/DHHR Monthly Snapshots) to the "Dashboard" which breaks down information in a more detailed manner.
-It provides a detailed line item breakdown of expenditures per funding source, including percentages of funds expended, Health & Safety tracking, Production Status, and average job cost.
-It also displays Job Goals and Completions.
+WVDED developed supplemental spreadsheets to the "dashboard" which breaks down information in a more detailed manner.
+It provides a detailed line item breakdown of expenditures per funding source and average job cost.
+It also displays dwelling type served and fuel type served.